Health Providers

 Abstract

-Background: Despite the importance of breastfeeding for mothers and infants, many women refuse to breastfeed due to the lack of knowledge about the transmission of COVID-19 through breast milk.
-The present study aimed to summarize the latest evidence about breastfeeding during the COVID-19 pandemic.
+Background: Despite the recognized benefits of breastfeeding for both mothers and infants, many women opt not to breastfeed due to insufficient knowledge regarding the transmission of COVID-19 through breast milk.
+This study aims to summarize the most recent evidence concerning breastfeeding during the COVID-19 pandemic.

-Materials and Methods: In this overview, two independent researchers screened all reviews, systematic reviews and meta-analyses, and scoping reviews that addressed breastfeeding in the context of the COVID-19 pandemic in the Scopus, EMBASE, Cochrane, Web of Science, Medline, CIVILICA, and CINAHL databases available in full-text in Persian or English, without time restrictions up to November 2022.
+Materials and Methods: In this overview, two independent researchers screened all reviews, systematic reviews, meta-analyses, and scoping reviews that addressed breastfeeding in the context of the COVID-19 pandemic.
+They searched the Scopus, EMBASE, Web of Science, Medline, CIVILICA, and CINAHL databases for full-text articles available in Persian or English, without any time restrictions up to November 2022.

-Results: Vertical transmission from a mother with COVID-19 to her child cannot be confirmed or denied.
-There is no evidence of the virus in the amniotic fluid at the time of birth or in breast milk, so it is indicated that breastfeeding should be continued but under strict compliance with safety and hygiene measures.
-The World Health Organization still advises mothers suspected of or infected with COVID-19 to continue breastfeeding, taking into account the significant benefits of breastfeeding compared to its possible risks.
+Results: Vertical transmission of COVID-19 from a mother to her child cannot be confirmed or denied.
+Currently, there is no evidence of the virus being present in the amniotic fluid at the time of birth or in breast milk, indicating that breastfeeding should continue with strict adherence to safety and hygiene measures.
+The World Health Organization advises mothers suspected of or infected with COVID-19 to continue breastfeeding, considering the significant benefits of breastfeeding in relation to the potential risks.

-Conclusion: Breastfeeding is the best protective measure for healthy and at-risk infants and their mothers during the COVID-19 pandemic.
-Adherence to health protocols can reduce the risk of transmission of COVID-19 infection through breastfeeding from mother to baby.
+Conclusion: Breastfeeding is the most effective protective measure for both healthy and at-risk infants, as well as their mothers, during the COVID-19 pandemic.
+Adhering to health protocols can mitigate the risk of COVID-19 transmission from mother to baby through breastfeeding.

 Keywords